 Tuition Grants, Scholarships, and Remissions

-A variety of school funded programs that provide tuition assistance to eligible students.
+There are a variety of school funded programs that provide tuition assistance to eligible students.
 Students apply for these institutional programs by completing the FAFSA.
 More information can be found at www.pdx.edu/student-finance/financial-aid/grants.

 Athletic Grants-In-Aid and Scholarships